jgressmann/pokemon/README.md

 > Debug -> Start Debugging -> Attach to QML port ...

+### Disable debugging

+You can disable Lua debugging by defining `POKEMON_NDEBUG` in your project.
+If defined you no longer need to link to the pokemon static/shared library.

 ## Caveats
 - Lua files need to be loaded using the full path to the file on disk for QtCreator to find them